TPB Information Sheet TPB(I) 15/2012

 - a trust account is properly safeguarded and accounted for

-- If an agent does not account to their clients for money or other property held on trust, the TPB may find that the agent has breached the Code and may impose sanctions under the TASA for that breach.
+- If a tax practitioner does not account to their clients for money or other property held on trust, the TPB may find that the tax practitioner has breached the Code and may impose sanctions under the TASA for that breach.

-- The TPB may find that an agent has breached the Code even if the client has not specifically requested that the agent account to it for money or other property held on trust.
-This may include, for example, where the TPB has clear evidence that an agent has not kept trust money separate from the agent’s own money, has misapplied trust money or has failed to pass on tax refunds to a client in a timely way (14 days).
+- The TPB may find that a tax practitioner has breached the Code even if the client has not specifically requested that the tax practitioner account to them for money or other property held on trust.
+This may include, for example, where the TPB has clear evidence that a tax practitioner has not kept trust money separate from the tax practitioner's own money, has misapplied trust money or has failed to pass on tax refunds to a client in a timely way (14 days).

 - Importantly, any conduct concerning inappropriate or inadequate arrangements in relation to the handling of money or other property received from clients may, in addition to breaching Code item 3 referred to in paragraph 4, also constitute a breach of the following obligations of the Code:

-- If an agent breaches the Code, the TPB may impose one or more of the following sanctions:
+- If a tax practitioner breaches the Code, the TPB may impose one or more of the following sanctions:

 - a written caution

-- an order requiring the agent to do something specified in the order
+- an order requiring the tax practitioner to do something specified in the order

 - The following examples are where money is held on trust and where the obligation under Code item 3 of the TASA will apply.

-An agent receives a refund for a client from the ATO and there is no letter of engagement, retainer or other contract between the agent and the client about how the refund should be handled.
+A tax practitioner receives a refund for a client from the ATO and there is no letter of engagement, retainer or other contract between the tax practitioner and the client about how the refund should be handled.

-The agent is at risk, in the absence of written agreement, if the client denies any agreement that the agent may deduct fees from the refund.
-If the TPB finds that there was in fact no agreement, the agent may be regarded as having misappropriated client funds.
+The tax practitioner is at risk, in the absence of written agreement, if the client denies any agreement that the tax practitioner may deduct fees from the refund.
+If the TPB finds that there was in fact no agreement, the tax practitioner may be regarded as having misappropriated client funds.

-Example 3 – money given to agent for a specific purpose
+Example 3 – money given to tax practitioner for a specific purpose

-Example 4 – mixing client funds with the agent’s personal/business funds
+Example 4 – mixing client funds with the tax practitioner's personal/business funds

-An agent receives a tax refund cheque on behalf of a client and the agent deposits this cheque into their own personal/business account and not a separate trust account.
+An tax practitioner receives a tax refund cheque on behalf of a client and the tax practitioner deposits this cheque into their own personal/business account and not a separate trust account.

-As in example 1, the money received by the agent is received on trust and therefore the obligation in subsection 30-10(3) of the TASA applies.
-By placing the money into their own personal/business account, the agent has breached the Code as the money is not being kept separate from the agent’s own money.
+As in example 1, the money received by the tax practitioner is received on trust and therefore the obligation under Code item 3 applies.
+By placing the money into their own personal/business account, the tax practitioner has breached the Code as the money is not being kept separate from the tax practitioner's own money.

-The agent would also breach the Code if the agent deposited the money into a third party’s account, without the authorisation of the client.
+The tax practitioner would also breach the Code if the tax practitioner deposited the money into a third party’s account, without the authorisation of the client.

-The agent’s conduct would be considered even more egregious if the agent deposited the refund into an overdrawn account.
-By depositing the refund into the overdrawn account, the agent is in effect using that money to repay their loan from the bank.
+The tax practitioner's conduct would be considered even more egregious if the tax practitioner deposited the refund into an overdrawn account.
+By depositing the refund into the overdrawn account, the tax practitioner is in effect using that money to repay their loan from the bank.
 This is because the amount in the overdrawn account is being reduced by the amount of the refund.
-In this case, the agent will be regarded as having misappropriated the funds for their own benefit.
+In this case, the tax practitioner will be regarded as having misappropriated the funds for their own benefit.

 Example 5 – unauthorised payment to a third party

-An agent subcontracts their trust arrangements to a company that specialises in administering these.
-No mention of this arrangement is made in the agent’s agreement with the client.
-The agent pays or authorises payment of the client’s refund to the company.
-Without express authority from the client the agent will have committed a breach of trust that could result in a breach of subsection 30-10(3) of the TASA.
+A tax practitioner subcontracts their trust arrangements to a company that specialises in administering these.
+No mention of this arrangement is made in the tax practitioner's agreement with the client.
+The tax practitioner pays or authorises payment of the client’s refund to the company.
+Without express authority from the client the tax practitioner will have committed a breach of trust that could result in a breach of Code item 3.

-In addition, the agent may be liable in separate legal proceedings by the client for making good any resulting loss suffered by the client (for example, if the receiving company goes into liquidation).
+In addition, the tax practitioner may be liable in separate legal proceedings by the client for making good any resulting loss suffered by the client (for example, if the receiving company goes into liquidation).

 See subsection 30-10(1) of the TASA.